 Cats and dogs especially can benefit from having their teeth brushed at home on a regular basis.
 It’s best to start this habit when your pets are young so they get used to it.

 Even if they’re out of the baby stage, you may be able to convince them to let you brush their teeth if you combine teeth brushing with cuddle time.

 Pet stores and vet clinics usually sell special toothbrushes and toothpastes made especially for your pet to help them enjoy tooth brushing time more.

 Your pets love, love, love to spend time with you, whether it be in active play or exercise, or just cuddling on your favorite chair.

 Pets are shown to help people reduce stress in their lives by reducing blood pressure, combatting loneliness, making us laugh, fulfilling our need for touch and by helping us stay more active.

 Interaction with your pet will give them the same benefits.
 Pets love being with their people and spending quality time with them.
 The happiness your pet gets from spending time with you can help them be healthier as well.

 As you can see, cheap vet care is available.
-Nothing beats staying on top of routine care to help not need a vet as often.
+Nothing beats staying on top of routine care to take care of your furry friend and keep your costs low.